Introduction to Finca Del Soul

 Finca Del Soul is part of Badass Fruiterrarist Land and Amazon Restore, which are larger developing projects aimed at creating a collaborative of fruiterrarists reforesting the local area in order to create a model to restore as many regions of the Amazon as possible.

 Food: Volunteers supply most of their own food, but we share produce from the land as it’s available.
-Food is relatively inexpensive here (we usually spend +/- $1/day each) and available at the markets in Loreto, a food truck that (usually) comes once a week, and from stores about 15 minutes away that sell some produce (usually potatoes, onions, garlic, and tomatoes) and peanut butter.
+Food is relatively inexpensive here (we usually spend $1-$2 per day each) and available at the markets in Loreto, a food truck that (usually) comes once a week, and from stores about 15 minutes away that sell some produce (usually potatoes, onions, garlic, and tomatoes) and peanut butter.
 Please don’t bring anything derived from animals or from violating the rights of animals. 🙂

 Water: There are two wells on the land from which we pump our drinking water.
 With increasingly frequent and severe droughts in the Andes and Amazon region, it would be wise to conserve water, as there is a chance that the wells could go dry after many days without rain.
 In the event that the electricity stops working, which happens often in the drought (as all of it comes from hydroelectric dams), we cannot pump water from the well until the electricity comes back on, making water conservation all the more important.

-Bathrooms: There is a shared bathroom downstairs in the main house where you can shower and such.
-We poop either outside (and bury it) or in a bucket (composting toilet), and we pee around the fruit trees (or in a bottle to empty around fruit trees later).
+Bathrooms: There is a shared bathroom downstairs in the volunteer house where you can shower and such.
+We use composting toilets, basically buckets to collect our unused nutrients that we feed to the plants in the garden, or we use holes in the ground where fruit trees will be planted.
+We pee around the fruit trees (or in a bottle to empty around fruit trees later).

 Projects: There are a variety of projects here, and we want you to be happy with how you help.
 You can choose what you are most interested in doing, or you are welcome to propose any projects that you would like to do.
 The priority is planting, managing the grass (weeding and chopping), and watering, which is physically challenging work.
 But it’s only for a few hours a day, and you can help during whatever times you would like.